wp-plugins/squirrly-seo/readme.txt

 * <em>"Great SEO info at a click"</em>

-<strong>You can read reviews from Internet Marketing experts on http://www.squirrly.co/reviews</strong>
+<strong>You can read reviews from Internet Marketing experts on http://howto.squirrly.co/testimonials/</strong>

-Over 820,000 Downloads.
-Our startup consists of 7 content marketing professionals dedicated to making Squirrly an amazing piece of software and writing great training materials to help you be successful and stay successful.
+Over 1,000,000 Downloads.
+Our startup consists of 10 content marketing professionals dedicated to making Squirrly an amazing piece of software and writing great training materials to help you be successful and stay successful.

-Over 120 Content Marketing Experts have reviewed our Wordpress SEO plugin and loved it.
+Over 255 Content Marketing Experts have reviewed our Wordpress SEO plugin and loved it.

-Over 650 students to our $147 Content Marketing Training on Udemy.
+Over 800 students to our $147 Content Marketing Training on Udemy.
 Part of that training you'll be receiving for free when signing up for this Wordpress seo plugin.

-over +285% increase in traffic to over 36,500 survey participants.
+over +285% increase in traffic to over 49,000 survey participants.

-Recently our team grew to 10 people
+Recently our team grew to 10 people.
 More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.

-- we have a Free Training session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co (you'll receive them by email)
+* we have a Free Training session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co (you'll receive them by email)

-- you'll be able to get support from us from the plugin, from our Facebook, our Twitter, email and we can even schedule a Skype call, if fixes are needed
+* you'll be able to get support from us from the plugin, from our Facebook, our Twitter, email and we can even schedule a Skype call, if fixes are needed

 We're passionate about seeing you get a great and happy experience, so we'll do our best to fix anything that may come up very fast.